AuReMe/esmecata/README.md

 subcommands:
   valid subcommands:

-  {proteomes,clustering,annotation,workflow}
+  {proteomes,clustering,annotation,annotation_eggnog,workflow,workflow_eggnog}
-    proteomes           Download proteomes associated with taxon from Uniprot Proteomes. clustering          Cluster the proteins of the different proteomes of a taxon into a single set of representative shared proteins. annotation          Retrieve protein annotations from Uniprot.
+    proteomes           Download proteomes associated with taxon from Uniprot Proteomes. clustering          Cluster the proteins of the different proteomes of a taxon into a single set of representative shared proteins.
+    annotation          Retrieve protein annotations from Uniprot.
+    annotation_eggnog   Annotate protein clusters using eggnog-mapper.
-    workflow            Run all esmecata steps (proteomes, clustering and annotation).
+    workflow            Run all esmecata steps (proteomes, clustering and annotation). workflow_eggnog     Run all esmecata steps (proteomes, clustering and annotation_eggnog).

 Requires: mmseqs2 and an internet connection (for REST and SPARQL queries, except if you have a local Uniprot SPARQL endpoint).
+Annotation can be performed with UniProt or eggnog-mapper (which is then a requirement if the option is selected).
 ````

 ## EsMeCaTa functions

+EsMeCaTa is in three steps:

+- proteomes: search for proteomes associated with the taxonomic affiliations on UniProt.
+- clustering: clusters the protein of the proteomes and filter them according to a threshold -option (`-t`).
+- annotation: annotate the protein cluster.

+The annotation step can be performed with two methods, either by retrieving annotation from UniProt or by using eggnog-mapper.
+The eggnog-mapper approach has been found to be the more accurate in association with a clustering threshold of 0.5 (`-t 0.5`).

 ### `esmecata proteomes`: Retrieve proteomes associated with taxonomic affiliation